 Jobs are posted as a courtesy to members.
 The entire responsibility for contact, follow-up and eventual position are solely with the announcer and candidate.
 Members must notify FSHS when the post expires or is filled so it can be removed from the queue.
 Please submit your posting in PLAIN TEXT ONLY (no MS Word files) directly to [email protected] to have staff post it online for you.
 Please allow about a 3-day turnaround before you see it online.
 FSHS reserves the right to edit submitted job posts for web style.

 Location: Southwest Florida Research and Education Center, University of Florida

 Institute of Food and Agricultural Sciences (IFAS)

 Salary: Commensurate with Qualifications and Experience

-Review Date: To ensure full consideration, please apply online and submit additional materials by October 3, 2016.
-Position will remain open until a viable applicant pool is determined.
+Review Date: For full consideration, candidates should apply and submit additional materials by September 1, 2018.
+The position will remain open until a viable applicant pool is determined.

 Duties and Responsibilities